Thomas49600/Flippy/README.md

 # Flippy
 Introducing Flippy!
 The all-in-one modular 3D printed electromechanical seven-segment display.
 Through the use of 14 electromagnets, each digit is able to quickly and mechanically display both numbers and letters.
 This creates a unique and satisfying display.

-To build your own, check the full build instructions on Instructables: LINK HERE
+To build your own, check the full build instructions on Instructables: https://www.instructables.com/3D-Printed-Electromechanical-7-Segment-Display/

 Or watch the YouTube video below (Link: https://youtu.be/np4NRMKOG6U)